 The need on Christopher’s part to please Tony and to gain his recognition and respect is on full display for most of the show.
 Even when the two are at odds, the conflict can typically be traced back to Christopher not getting the desired response or credit from Tony, the way most kids are with their parents.
 Given that Tony was also his boss, things were even more complicated.
 From Tony’s perspective, you can see that he wants Chris to be his next in line.
 He grooms him at the rate that he thinks is best, which is often too fast for other guys in the crew and not fast enough for Chris.
 This leads to several conflicts among numerous characters, most notably between Paulie and Chris, which is a relationship we’ll get into further later in this article.

-The Sopranos wasn’t exactly a love story but Chris and Adriana were in fact just that.
-No, their relationship wasn’t perfect by any means but they did love each other.
-Going back through the show, its impossible to deny that all Adriana wanted was to live happily ever after with Christopher.
+The Sopranos wasn’t exactly a love story, but Chris and Adriana were in fact just that.
+No, their relationship wasn’t perfect by any means, but they did love each other.
+Going back through the show, it’s impossible to deny that all Adriana wanted was to live happily ever after with Christopher.
 It’s also quite clear that Chris didn’t know how to love her.
-He wanted to but look at the examples set for him in his life.
-No real relationship with his own parents.
-The men he surrounded himself with from a young age, weren’t faithful or even all that respectful to the women in their lives.
-They certainly didn’t treat them as equals – Christopher is a byproduct of a men who lived a certain way and didn’t apologize for it.
+He wanted to but look at the examples set for him in his life; no real relationship with his own parents, the men he surrounded himself with from a young age, weren’t faithful or even all that respectful to the women in their lives.
+They certainly didn’t treat them as equals—Christopher is a byproduct of men who lived a certain way and didn’t apologize for it.
 Christopher going to rehab was when everything changed for him.
-The more he learned about the recovery process, the more distance grew between him and the guys in the family.
+The more he learned about the recovery process; the more distance grew between him and the guys in the family.
 He wasn’t around as much because it threatened his sobriety, a fact the others didn’t understand and thought less of him for.
 This would become one of Chris’ greatest struggles throughout the rest of the series.
 The other would be Adriana’s murder.